 |Buoys (.kml download)|

-Google Maps has 'streetviewed' the Tideway!
-Tour the course from the point of view of a launch - click here to access the map, which will put you on the river and ready for the start.
-If you're a visiting crew and want to get a sense of what the course looks like, be sure to check it out!
-They haven't driven exactly on the racing line, but you won't be too far wrong if you follow where their launch went.
+Google Maps has ‘streetviewed’ the Tideway.
+Tour the course from the point of view of a launch – click here to access the map, which will put you on the river and ready for the start.
+If you’re a visiting crew and want to get a sense of what the course looks like, please have a look.
+They haven’t driven exactly on the racing line, but you won’t be too far wrong if you follow where their launch went.

 It is part of the rules of British Rowing that any incidents that occur before, during and after the race are reported to British Rowing using the online reporting system here.
 Please also let the Committee know of any incidents that happen during the race.

 If a crew or club is involved in a verifiable navigation incident on the Tideway in the fourteen days prior to and on the day of the race, British Rowing Thames Region will invoke its Policy for Breaches of Navigation.
 This may lead to the relevant club being declared unsafe by the Region, which will automatically result in the Club’s affiliation to British Rowing being suspended and make it impossible for the club to race.
 No refund can be provided if this occurs.